-The eDermastamp is the Gold Standard of Micro-needling, a method of Collagen Induction Therapy licensed by Health Canada.
-This procedure helps promote skin repair and reduces the appearance of wrinkles, scars, stretch marks and other signs of ageing.
+The eDermastamp is the gold standard of Micro-needling, a method of collagen induction therapy licensed by Health Canada.
+This procedure helps promote skin repair and reduces the appearance of wrinkles, scars, stretch marks and other signs of aging.

 The eDermastamp’s surgical micro-needles reach beyond the epidermis into the dermis, causing pinpoint bleeding and triggering the body’s healing process.
 This method stimulates the formation of new collagen.

-Minimum of 3-5 treatments every 6 weeks no downtime.
+Minimum of three to five treatments every six weeks with no downtime.

 Typically, microneedling is a little uncomfortable with depths needed for scar revision, but this is managed easily with a topical numbing gel placed on the skin prior to treatment.
 Lighter treatments are compared to brushing sandpaper across the skin.

-Because microneedling is not a particularly aggressive treatment, you’ll require several treatments over a 3 to 6 month period.
+Because microneedling is not a particularly aggressive treatment, you’ll require several treatments over a three to six-month period.
 Treatment results are cumulative, so you will need to commit to more than one treatment to get obvious results.

-Acne scar patients usually will need 6 to 8 treatments – fewer when combined with a laser.
+Acne scar patients usually will need six to eight treatments – fewer when combined with a laser.

 Your skin may also feel tight.
 It will be more sun sensitive so you should use the recommended sunblock while your skin heals and you should not use acid or other active products outside of the schedule you will be given.
 Treat it gently and don’t “pick” at any areas that feel like sand granules.